JaneliaSciComp/dis-utilities/sync/README.md

     INFO:root:Email sent to Barry Dickson (dicksonb@janelia.hhmi.org)
     INFO:root:Email sent to David Stern (sternd@janelia.hhmi.org)
 ```
-A summary is emailed to Virginia and Rob.
+A summary is emailed to DIS staff.

 ### Finding preprint relations
 MAtches between preprints and journal articles are searched for using all available DOIs in the dois collection.
 DOIs will